-- (a) Zoom on the two load cells in contact

-- (b) Measured two forces
+(a) Zoom on the two force sensors in contact (b) Measured two force and linear fit

-- Figure 3.2: Estimation of the load cell accuracy by comparing the measured force of two load cells.
+Figure 3.2: Estimation of the load cell accuracy.
 A picture of the measurement bench is shown in (a).
-Comparison of the two measured forces and estimated non-linearity are shown in (b)
+Comparison of the two measured forces is made in (b)